 An accountant is a trained person who can save you money by filling up the form efficiently.
 He will try to minimize your tax by using every legal constraint.

-Ever wonder why rich people are paying fewer taxes than the people working at offices.
-Regardless of the moral wrongs and rights, they are smart enough to hire an accountant to manage their taxes.
+Ever wonder why rich people are paying fewer taxes than the people working in offices.
+Regardless of moral wrongs and rights, they are smart enough to hire an accountant to manage their taxes.